elinck/mountain_bird_diversification/README.md

-# mountain_bird_diversification
+# Why are there so many birds in tropical mountains?

-repo for cadena et al. in prep
+Repo for cadena et al. *In prep*

+## To do:

+1) Assign mountains, generate transects
+* Ignacio?

+2) Extract variables
+* WorldClim—Juan?
+* Slope—Ethan?

+3) Build models / run analyses
+* Ethan?

+4) Drafting
+* Daniel?